GRASS logo

 r.volume is a tool for summing cell values within clumps and calculating volumes and centroids of patches or clumps.

 r.volume generates a table containing the sum of all cells from a input raster map sorted by category on a clump raster map, and optionally generates a vector points map of the centroids for each clump.
-If a clump map is not specified, the current MASK is used.
-The MASK can be defined by r.mask.
+If a clump map is not specified, the current raster mask is used.
+The raster mask can be defined by r.mask.
 The sum is multiplied by the area of a cell to give the volume occupied by that cell.
 See below for an example of the output table.

 NOTES

-If a clump map is not given and a MASK not set, the program exits with an error message.
+If a clump map is not given and a raster mask is not set, the program exits with an error message.

-r.volume works in the current region and respects the current MASK.
+r.volume works in the current region and respects the current raster mask.

 CENTROIDS